 - help you engage your lower body more and be less “armsy” in your swing

-Check out this detailed video of the drill with golf instructor Paul Wilson below:
+Check out this demonstration of the drill with golf instructor Paul Wilson below:

-Who this drill will help: Golfers who want more lag in their downswing and are familiar with how to swing a baseball bat.
+This drill is for golfers who want more lag in their downswing and are familiar with how to swing a baseball bat.

 Below, golf instructor Clay Ballard demonstrates this drill and also gives some related tips:

-Try some of these drills, be persistent and hopefully you’ll be able to see some positive results!
-The product review section of Golfstead has information on quality equipment that will help you to get the most out of these drills.
+Try some of these drills, be persistent, and hopefully you’ll be able to see some positive results!
+For more speed, try these other drills.